antusystem/esp_i2c_example/README.md

 # I2C Basic Example

 This examples shows how to use 2 ESP32 to work as master-slave.
-The master send 1 to the slave, then, it increse the number that arrives and put it in is buffer.
+The master send 1 to the slave, then, it increase the number that arrives and put it in its buffer.
 Afterwards, the master read the slave buffer and sends that value.

 ## How to use example